-As a final bonus, this card comes with a zero percent APR offer on purchases and balance transfers for 12 months (12.99 – 23.99 percent variable APR thereafter), which could lead to big savings if you need to pay off a large purchase over time.
+As a final bonus, this card comes with a zero percent APR offer on purchases for 12 months (13.99 – 23.99 percent variable APR thereafter), which could lead to big savings if you need to pay off a large purchase over time.

 Wells Fargo Propel American Express® card